-An Umbraco website, like any website, is made up of a collection of pages.
+A Umbraco website, like any website, is made up of a collection of pages.
 In Umbraco, each different type of page is defined by creating a corresponding document type within Umbraco.
 If you want to query the CMS to render data from a specific page you will need to use the

 Getting Data From IContent